sjsone/vscode-neos-fusion-lsp/README.md

 #### ✨ Improved Definition and Hover Capabilities

 Definitions are now following inheritence and overrides.
-It still only works on `this.` and `props.` and will fail on more complex fusion.
+It still only works on `this.` and `props.` and will fail on more complex fusion as `@context` is currently not resolved.

 #### ✨ Implemented basic diagnostics `experimental`